juxhouse/bela-resources/reference/ECD-File-Format.md

 This is the format of the file produced by BELA's [updaters apps](/CodeSynchronization.md#2-run-the-bela-updater-docker-app-for-your-language) and accepted by the BELA [API](/API.md).

+It was designed for compactness, readability, and—unlike JSON—supports incremental parsing, allowing it to be processed line by line without having to read the entire file.

 ## Lines

 This is a line-based format.
 If you need to escape newline characters within your own strings, such as element descriptions, use `backslash` followed by `n`.